cozy/cozy-stack/docs/notifications.md

 actions?: [{text, intent}]
 ```

-All applications, services or konnectors can create notifications if they have
+All applications, services and konnectors can create notifications if they have
 a permission on `io.cozy.notifications` with the `POST` verb.

 - Notifications will appear in the cozy-bar.